salesforce/Providence/README.md

     brew install swig postgresql wget

 #### Configuration On All Systems

+    virtualenv venv
+    source venv/bin/activate
+    pip install -r requirements.txt

-For OSX users, make sure your pip version is 8 or above, otherwise you might have problems installing the cryptography module.
+For OSX users, you may have issues installing the cryptography dependency.
+If the above steps fail due to cryptography module, update your pip to the latest version in virtualenv

     pip -V
     pip 7.1.2 from /Users/joe_smith/Desktop/Providence/venv/lib/python2.7/site-packages (python 2.7)